J-Connell-W/Wikinews-Sentiment-Analysis-Tool/README.md

 1. Clone the repository
 2. Open the powershell terminal in VSCode and navigate to the back folder with `cd back`
-3. Create a new venv and activate it
+3. Create a new venv `python -m venv venv`
+4. Start the venv with ./venv/Scripts/Activate
-4. Run `pip install -r requirements.txt`
+5. Run `pip install -r requirements.txt`
-5. Run `uvicorn main:app --reload` to start the backend
+6. Run `uvicorn main:app --reload` to start the backend
-6. **Without closing your other terminal open a new terminal** and navigate from the root by `cd front/my-app` to the folder then to my-app folder and run `npm install`
+7. **Without closing your other terminal open a new terminal** and navigate from the root by `cd front/my-app` to the folder then to my-app folder and run `npm install`
-7. Run `npm run dev` to start the frontend
+8. Run `npm run dev` to start the frontend
-8. Open your browser and navigate to the address that your terminal gives you it should look like `http://localhost:5173/`
+9. Open your browser and navigate to the address that your terminal gives you it should look like `http://localhost:5173/`

 ### How to use the site